jaytimm/PubmedMTK/README.md

 # PubmedMTK

-***PubMed Mining Toolkit***

-An R package for querying the PubMed database & parsing retrieved records.
+**PubMed Mining Toolkit**: An R package for querying the PubMed database & parsing retrieved records.
 Toolkit facilitates batch API requests, the creation of custom corpora for NLP, and the quick exploration & visualization of topic structure.

 -   [Installation](#installation)
 -   [Usage](#usage)